mrc-ide/context/README.md

 > Contexts for evaluating R expressions

----

-Breaking changes between verisons:

-* `package_sources` moves to `provisionr` and changes interface; most of the changes follow from this, so I think we can do a redirect here pretty safely

----

 This package organises collecting (and recreating) the context of an R expression to replay later.
-At this point, the package is hard-coded to use only filesystem storage, but soon I'll generalise that to allow interfacing with things like `rrqueue` which follow similar ideas.

 ## Concepts